1j01/font-detective/README.md

 ## Todo

-* Check for common fonts even when Flash is unavailable

-* If there's a reasonable way to detect fonts in node.js... like a simple [module](https://github.com/devongovett/font-manager) I could depend on, that could be cool.
+* Publish `font-detective@1.0.0`

+* Add "Fork me on Github" ribbon

+* Start testing common fonts immediately (i.e. before loading or giving up loading with Flash), calling `each` callbacks, but waiting for Flash success or failure for `all` callbacks (making sure not to check or return the same font twice)

+* Detect fonts in Node.js with [font-manager](https://github.com/devongovett/font-manager)
-  I might want to package two separate versions though, so the browser version doesn't depend on some native module.
+  (It might be best to package two separate versions though, so the browser version doesn't depend on a native module.)